-- Maintain and enhance relationships based on good faith, co-operation and understanding to achieve this plan's objectives and contribute to a sustainable region. - Work with landowners, neighbours, local and central government agencies and the community to ensure their needs, where appropriate, are met and reflected appropriately in park management. - Respect tangata whenua interests by working together to: - recognise and provide for the traditional guardianship role of tangata whenua; and - actively protect tangata whenua interests in respect of their lands, forests, fisheries and other taonga.
+- Maintain and enhance relationships based on good faith, co-operation and understanding to achieve this plan's objectives and contribute to a sustainable region. - Work with landowners, neighbours, local and central government agencies and the community to ensure their needs are met and reflected appropriately in park management. - Respect tangata whenua interests by working together to: - recognise and provide for the traditional guardianship role of Tangata Whenua - actively protect Tangata Whenua interests in respect of their lands, forests, fisheries and other taonga.

-Management plan and decision-making frameworks
+Management Plan and Decision-making frameworks

 The Local Government Act 1974 empowered Greater Wellington to hold, manage and purchase land for regional parks to protect natural, environmental, landscape, educational, heritage and archaeological values as well as the recreational significance or potential.
 While the 2002 Act replaces much of the 1974 Act, the provisions from the 1974 Act relating to Wellington regional parks are retained until 2007.
-Management plans are mandatory for each regional park controlled and administered by the regional council (section 619D).
-The contents and preparation of this management plan have followed the procedures set out in sections 619E-619H of that Act and in Section 41 of the Reserves Act 1977.
+Management plans are mandatory for each regional park controlled and administered by the Regional Council (section 619D).
+The contents and preparation of this management plan have followed the procedures set out in sections 619E-619H of that Act.

-The 2002 Act provides a new framework for local authorities to play a broad role in promoting the social, economic, environmental and cultural wellbeing of their communities through a sustainable development approach.
-The Act sets out principles and consultation requirements for local authorities in performing its functions and requires clear and transparent decision-making processes.
+The 2002 Act provides a new framework for local authorities to play a broad role in promoting the social, economic, environmental and cultural well being of their communities through a sustainable development approach.
+The Act sets out principles and consultation requirements for local authorities in performing its functions and requires clear and transparent decision making processes.

 The land in East Harbour Regional Park is also managed under the Reserves Act 1977.
-Most land in the Northern Forest block is held as scenic reserve (pursuant to section 19 of the Reserves Act 1977), and land in the Pencarrow Lakes block and at Baring Head is held as recreation reserve (pursuant to section 17 of the Reserves Act 1977).
+Most land in the Northern Forest block is held as Scenic Reserve (pursuant to section 19 of the Reserves Act 1977) and land in the Pencarrow Lakes Block and at Baring Head is held as Recreation Reserve (pursuant to section 17 of the Reserves Act 1977).

-Scenic reserves are managed for:
+Scenic Reserves are managed for:

-"protecting and preserving in perpetuity for their intrinsic worth and for the benefit, enjoyment, and use of the public, suitable areas possessing such qualities of scenic interest, beauty, or natural features or landscape that their protection and preservation are desirable in the public interest" (Section 19 (a) Reserves Act 1977).
+"protecting and preserving in perpetuity for their intrinsic worth and for the benefit, enjoyment, and use of the public, suitable areas possessing such qualities of scenic interest, beauty, or natural features or landscape that their protection and preservation and desirable in the public interest" (Section 19 (a) Reserves Act 1977)

-Recreation reserves are managed for:
+Recreation Reserves are managed for: